Recognition of same-sex unions in Uganda

 Uganda does not recognise same-sex marriages or civil unions.
 The Constitution of Uganda forbids same-sex marriage, having been modified in 2005 to state that "marriage between persons of the same sex is prohibited."

 Legal history

 Background

 Same-sex sexual relations are outlawed under a colonial-era law inherited when Uganda was a protectorate of the British Empire.
-This law, which Uganda retained upon independence, was further amended by several pieces of legislation, including the Anti-Homosexuality Act, 2023, which severely restricts freedom of speech on LGBT topics and stipulates the death penalty for "aggravated homosexuality".
+This law, which Uganda retained upon independence, was further amended by several pieces of legislation, including the Anti-Homosexuality Act (Act 6 of 2013), which severely restricts freedom of speech on LGBT topics and stipulates the death penalty for "aggravated homosexuality".
 This law prescribes up to twenty years' imprisonment for the "promotion of homosexuality", and life imprisonment for consensual, private sexual relations between people of the same sex.
 LGBT rights are greatly restricted in the country, with gays and lesbians experiencing severe societal and legal discrimination.